NishantDP/Supervised_Learning/README.md

 # Supervised_Learning
 # Basic implementation of some of the supervised machine learning techniques in Python
+## All the projects are from Udacity's Introduction to Machine Learning with TensorFlow Nanodegree Program.

 ### Install

 This project requires **Python 3.x** and the following Python libraries installed: